 3. Water properly

-It is important to keep the area within at least 10 feet around the trunk of a native oak undisturbed and clear of any vegetation and irrigation.
-Ideally no irrigation should be applied – and no lawn installed or existing lawn removed – from the trunk all the way under the drip line, at a minimum.
-Removing lawn inside the drip line of the tree will not only remove competing plants, but will also help eliminate excess moisture.
+The area within 10 feet (or more) of the trunk of a native oak should remain undisturbed and clear of any vegetation and irrigation.
+Ideally no irrigation should be applied and no lawn installed in the area extending from the base of the trunk out to the tree’s dripline.
+It’s best to remove existing lawn inside the drip line; this will reduce competition from other plants and help eliminate excess moisture.
 Do not water or allow water to collect around the root flare.
 Do not allow sprinklers to spray on the trunk.

 4. Have your tree evaluated for root crown infection